-Trade marks are examined by the government to ensure they are acceptable.
+- Pass government examination: Trademarks are examined by the government to ensure they are acceptable.
 It will normally take you three to four months for your trade mark application to be examined by the Australian government once submitted.
 If your trade mark application is accepted you will be notified in writing.
 Your trade mark will then be advertised as ‘accepted’.
-It then goes through a two month advertising phase where it is open for opposition.
+It then goes through a two-month advertising phase where it is open to opposition.
 After that, if there are no oppositions or reasons to revoke the trade then your trademark will be registered.

 We have a dedicated FAQ section where we answer your questions on getting a trademark.
 We are always able to answer any email inquiries you send if you need any further help.

-At Trademarkings, we help our clients get a trademark registered in Australia, New Zealand and United States.
+At Trademarkings, we help our clients get a trademark registered across the globe.